Transborder and Global Human Dynamics - Doctor of Philosophy

 5

-Required Benchmarks First Term
+Required Benchmarks Year 3

 • For students who earn their master’s degree at New Mexico State University and will continue in the Transborder and Global Human Dynamics doctoral program, the department may allow the master’s final examination to serve as the doctoral qualifying examination or may require a separate examination.